SavannahAdamsss/collab-3/README.md

 You should remove a file other than index.html.
-    - Adam removed about.html file
+    - Adam removed about.html file.

 You should edit five CSS properties:
     - Savannah changed grid-gap: 10px; to grid-gap: 20px;